 Since the first Crittenton Hospital opened in Detroit in the early 1900′s, the name “Crittenton” has stood for excellence in medical care with a compassionate atmosphere.
-For many who live in Rochester and surrounding communities, Crittenton Hospital Medical Center is the first place they turn to for the health of themselves and their loved ones.
+For many who live in Rochester and surrounding communities, Ascension Crittenton Hospital is the first place they turn to for the health of themselves and their loved ones.

 Crittenton receives certification as a Primary Stroke Center from The Joint Commission.